-The story unfolds during the most notable periods of Russian history: in the 1870’s, for example, in the Civil War of 1919; in the period of Stalin terror; in the Brezhnev years and finally in the contemporary world.
-The novel is characterized by variety of scenes and epochs, high dramatic tension, and by its remarkable characters, many of whom are women.
+The story unfolds during the most notable periods of Russian history: during the 1870’s, for example; during the Civil War of 1919; the period of Stalin terror; the Brezhnev years; and finally, in the contemporary world.
+The novel is characterized by variety of scenes and epochs, high dramatic tension, and by its remarkable characters, many of them women.

-The author about the book:
+The author about the book

-In my novel 'Revelation of Fire' I created such a book originating in an unknown ‘Cenergite’ order of the Russian Orthodox monks who followed Christianity in a very unusual way.
-This way could inspire people like myself, I mean by that the down-to-earth people who are not involved in institutionalized religion but also don’t share the strict materialistic vision.
+In my novel Revelation of Fire, I imagined there being such a book, originating from an unknown ‘Cenergite’ order of the Russian Orthodox monks who followed Christianity in a very unusual way.
+This way could inspire people like myself, by which I mean those down-to-earth people who are not involved in any institutionalized religion but also don’t share a strictly materialistic vision.

 I follow the question: what would happen if such a Christian order and such a book did exist?
 It would be naive to imagine that the messages of these particular Russian monks would affect people any more than the New Testament has.
 I think that the ‘great revelations’ themselves create considerable confusion and misunderstanding in people.
 The same happens with the characters in my novel who discovered Cenergite manuscript.
 What makes the story so complex is the double nature of these kinds of manuscripts: from one perspective, they can be a message or represent a vision; from another perspective, it is but a collector’s item or an object of some historical value.
 So, my novel became one that combines different elements: history, religious legend, action, love, adventure, and human drama.”